psu-epl/psu-epl.github.com/index.md

 {% include machines.html %}

 # Lab Status
-The lab is currently open to all PSU students and staff.
+The lab is currently __closed__ to all PSU students and staff.
+{% comment %}
 The lab is also open to the greater Portland community members by invitation only.
+{% endcomment %}

 # Frequently Visited
 Here are some links to commonly visited pages: